An expat community is a town that has a high concentration of expatriates or expats.

 Yet in non-expat communities buying a house for less than $80,000 is much easier to find.

 Rentals in expat communities could cost a little more than a non-expat community.
 An example is the furnished house like I rented when I moved to Boquete is $695 per month for a 2 bedroom, 2 bath house.
 In Volcan the same house would rent for $500.
 In Coronado, the same house would rent for about $1,000 per month.. or even more if it were close to the beach.

 Keep in mind that these are no-frills type houses.
 I’m talking about a basic 1200 SF house without granite countertops or any high-end finishes.
 It does include a laundry room too.
 My house has vaulted ceilings and large windows to let in the natural light.
 And the views… OH MY... you should see the spectacular views.

 For a bigger house, you’ll pay more.

 In Chitre, during a Panama Relocation Tour, we meet with a couple who rents a nice furnished two bedroom house for $400…. with an Ocean view!
-Another couple I know in Puerto Armuelles rents a furnished 2 bedroom, 1 bath house for $450 per month.
-It’s hot in both of these areas so you’ll have additional expenses for air conditioning.
+Another couple I know in Volcan rents a furnished 2 bedroom, 2 bath house for $500 per month.
+In warmer areas, electricity may not be included in your rent so you’ll have additional expenses for air conditioning.

 If you live in an area like Boquete or Volcan, or anywhere above 3000 feet, the weather will be Spring like year round so you will have no need for an air conditioner.
 This saves a lot of money on utility bills.
 If you live at a lower elevation it will be hotter and more humid so you will have additional utility costs.